MicrosoftDocs/msix-docs/msix-src/msix-sdk/clickonce-msixcore.md

 #### Configure the web app for app package MIME types

+Using a web service interface like [S3 browser](https://s3browser.com/features-content-mime-types-editor.aspx) to add a new **Default HTTP Headers**.
 1. Navigate to **Tools** and select **Default HTTP Headers**.
 2. In the **Default HTTP Headers** dialog, click **Add**.
 3. In the **Add New Default HTTP Headers** dialog, specify the bucket name, file name, header name, and header value, and then click **Add new header**.